KetherineWang/startup/notes.md

 # HTTPS, TLS, and Web Certificates
 - Usually, only websites that do commerce need a secure connection.
-- The web moved from simple document servers (Web 1.0) to full on web applications (Web 2.0).
+- The web moved from simple document servers (Web 1.0) to full-on web applications (Web 2.0).
 - Web 2.0 accepts information from users and displays that information within the application.
-- Without a secure connection, anyone that has access to the network traffic, at any point, from the user's computer to the server handling the request could easily capture all the data sent in either direction.
+- Without a secure connection, anyone who has access to the network traffic, at any point, from the user's computer to the server handling the request could easily capture all the data sent in either direction.
 - HTTPS and TLS
     - The secure version of HTTP is called Secure Hypertext Transport Protocol (HTTPS).
     - This is basically HTTP with a negotiated secure connection that happens before any data is exchanged.
     - Having a secure connection means that all the data is encrypted using the TLS protocol.
-    - TLS is sometimes referred to by a now unsecure predecessor protocol named SSL.
+    - TLS is sometimes referred to by a now unsecured predecessor protocol named SSL.
     - TLS works by negotiating a shared secret that is then used to encrypt data.
     - `curl -v -s https://byu.edu > /dev/null`
-        - The actual negotiation that happens can be seen by using the console browser based application `curl`, along with the `-v` parameter to see the verbose output of the HTTPS exchange.
+        - The actual negotiation that happens can be seen by using the console browser-based application `curl`, along with the `-v` parameter to see the verbose output of the HTTPS exchange.
         - The `> /dev/null` redirection throws away the actual HTTP response, since we only care about the negotiation, by redirecting the output to the null device.
     - A core piece of the handshake of the negotiation is the exchange of a web certificate that identifies the domain name of the server creating the secure connection.
     - The browser will compare the certificate domain name to the one represented in the URL, and if they do not match, or the certificate is invalid or out of date, it will display a massive warning.